Higher Education Relief Opportunities For Students Act: Use during the COVID-19 pandemic

 During the national emergency declared due to the COVID-19 pandemic in the United States, the HEROES Act has been invoked several times.
 In March 2020, the CARES Act passed by Congress included a pause on federal student loans repayments and interest until September 30, 2020.
 On August 8, 2020, the Trump administration issued a memorandum instructing the Secretary of Education to pause on student loan payments and interest through December 31, 2020 using the authority granted by the HEROES Act.
 On December 5, the administration extended the pause through January 31, 2021.
 During 2021−22, the newly inaugurated Biden administration extended the pause several more times, announcing that a final extension would last through December 31, 2022.

 In October 2021, the Biden administration used the HEROES Act to reform a student debt forgiveness program for public workers.
 In August 2022, the administration used the Act again to announce student debt cancellation of up to $20,000 and several other reforms.
-This would later be the basis of Biden v.
-Nebraska.
+Following litigation brought by several Republican-led state governments, the Supreme Court ruled in Biden v.
+Nebraska (2023) that the statute did not permit the administration's debt forgiveness program.